 Located only 23km East of downtown Montreal, this National Park is an easy escape for nature and bird lovers at the city’s doorstep.
 In this post, we visited two short trails at the national park – Sentier Saint-Gabriel and Sentier Petit-Duc.
 The second walk, Sentir Petit Duc is suitable for snowshoeing.
 We have hiked it without the equipment this time as there was not enough snow for snowshoeing.

 Address: 330 Rang des Vingt Cinq Est, Saint-Bruno-de-Montarville, J3V 4P6, QC

 Opening times: The park is open all year long from 8am to sunset

 The two described trails are suitable for all terrain baby stroller

-Throughout the path there are explanations about the history of the park (brothers of St Gabriel).
-There is a gated cemetery and also a botanical garden dedicated for trees.
+Throughout the path, there are explanations about the history of the park (brothers of St Gabriel).
+There is a gated cemetery and also a botanical garden dedicated to trees.